chenlh96/Momentum-strategy-based-on-L_1-filter/README.md

 ## Empirical study

-We use the tick data of stock in HKEX to evaluation whether the L_1 filter can obtain a clear trend in tick level data:
+We use the tick data of stock in HKEX to evaluation whether the L_1 filter can obtain a clear trend in tick level data.
+We use the cross valiation algorithm to choose the best lambda automatically.

 - 0005.HK, 2019-09-04 from 14:00 to 14:30, for L_1-T filter